 - Speeding in a school or construction zone

 In Illinois, speeding in excess of 30 mph is now a class B misdemeanor.
 Speeding in excess of 40 mph over the posted limit is a class A misdemeanor, for which you cannot receive court supervision.
 These tickets will likely result in the suspension of your driving privileges if you are convicted.

-Our DuPage County lawyers are former prosecutors.
-We know all the police tactics.
+Our lawyer is a former prosecutor.
+He knows all the police tactics.
 Their job is to get you convicted or severely punished.
 We want to hear your story.
-To schedule a free consultation and case review in Clarendon Hills, Illinois, call 630-323-2366 or contact us online today.
+To schedule a free consultation and case review in Westmont, Illinois, call 630-796-6143 or contact us online today.